 By all accounts, Trek Mechanical Designer Chris Jewett and Whitney Beadle, his partner in life and riding, are seasoned adventurers.
 Over the last ten years, they’ve spent countless nights under the stars, from the Midwest to the Great North and beyond, in places you can only reach by foot or bike.

 Their most recent endeavour was a 12-day ride through Canada’s Banff National Park.
 But they weren’t always so intrepid and an adventure like this would have been unthinkable in the early days of their story.

 In 2012, soon after Chris finished engineering school and started a full-time position at Trek, Whitney saw a flyer for a guided bike tour through Montana.
 She brought it to Chris and asked a simple question: ‘What if I did this?’

 What if?
 There’s a whole lot of power in those two words.
 She did the guided ride in Montana (on a Trek 520 Chris had surprised her with for her birthday), then returned to Wisconsin with her imagination alight with possibility.
 And in the years that followed, those two words became a mantra.

 They started small.
 What if we explored rural Wisconsin?
 What if we spent a weekend out there?
 And with each adventure, as they grew into cycling together, they started thinking bigger.
 What if we went west?
 What if we rode the Colorado Trail?

 Anyone familiar with bikepacking or blessed with an adventurous spirit can relate.
-To love adventure is to know there’s always something else on the horizon, something bigger and wilder, a more breathtaking view, a more stunning valley, a more colorful sunrise.
+To love adventure is to know there’s always something else on the horizon, something bigger and wilder, a more breath-taking view, a more stunning valley, a more colourful sunrise.

 And these things are always sweeter when you reach them by bike.